 ⑩ How long do you have to wait for a driving test after failing?

 If you do notch up more than 15 minor faults or make a major fault, you will have to wait 10 working days before taking another test.

 There you have it!
 While it may seem like a lot to take in, these are simply the kind of things you will go over again and again with your driving instructor.
 By the time you take the practical test, avoiding these faults will be second nature.
-If you need any further reassurance, take a look at the top 5 reasons people failed their driving test in 2016/17.
+If you need any further reassurance, take a look at the top 5 reasons people failed their driving test in 2016/17 and explore the average number of attempts it takes people to pass the practical test.
 Stay cool, focus on the positive, and you’ll be absolutely fine!